di-ag/di-ag.github.io/_posts/2024-12-01-ACYD in Adelaide.markdown

 ![Government House View]({{ site.baseurl }}/assets/media/2024-12-01/IMG_5531.jpg "SA Government House")

 Throughout the Dialogue, we learnt many perspectives on Australia-China Bilateral relations.
 For both nations, there is no doubt that only the co-operation brings prosperity and mutual benefits.
 Amidst the rise of populism and protectionism, we need to cherish the peaceful moments we have.
-After all, there is still room for potential collabrations.
+After all, there is still room for potential collaborations.

-In the end, although there are many differences between two nations, **keeping engaging** plays a pivtal and centric role in building a stable bilateral relationship between Australia and China.
+In the end, although there are many differences between two nations, **keeping engaging** plays a pivotal and centric role in building a stable bilateral relationship between Australia and China.

 >_A relationship where we can cooperate where we can, disagree where we must, and engage in the national interest._ <sup>[3]</sup>